Top 19 Statistics and Probability Interview Questions for Quants and Traders (Updated for 2024)

 Here’s a secret about quant and finance interview questions: They don’t often relate to finance.
 Instead, the probability questions in trading interviews are framed as quantitative problems and ask interviewees to make calculations based on the provided information.

-To do well in these interviews, you need intermediate-to-advanced knowledge of statistics, probability, econometrics, and, increasingly, computer science.
+To do well in these statistics and probability interview questions for quants and traders, you need intermediate-to-advanced knowledge of the said fields, econometrics, and, increasingly, computer science.
 Although finance-specific knowledge is helpful, you don’t need it to pass the interview.

 Finance statistics and probability interview questions fall into three categories: